rochus-keller/OberonSystem/Readme.txt

 - changed windows to unix line endings in all files
 - replaced all LONGINT by INTEGER, fixes ROR(SYSTEM.VAL(INTEGER,x),y) in Display.Mod
 - removed SYSTEM calls, removed all implementations depending on VAR ARRAY OF BYTE trick
+- replaced backend by FFI calls to OBXLJ runtime functions (implemented in C)